Who we are

-We are collecting information, research, statistics and personal stories, all in one place, to be used as a resource by walkers, by the media, and by anybody else interested in improving safety in our countryside.
+We have collected information, research, statistics and personal stories, all in one place, to be used as a resource by walkers, by the media, and by anybody else interested in improving safety in our countryside.

-- Statistics are important.
-Why?
-To help persuade the authorities that this problem is larger and more common than they realise.
+- Statistics are important to help persuade the authorities that this problem is larger and more common than they realise.

-- Stories are equally important.
-Why?
-To show that these events happen to ordinary people, people like you and me, who simply set out to enjoy the countryside.
+- Stories are important to show that these events happen to ordinary people, people like you and me, who simply set out to enjoy the countryside.

 How YOU can help.